You’re not broken. You’re just not living a life that feels like yours

 The Official Bit

-While I am a trained social worker, the work I do through Grounding with Ruth isn’t social work — it’s not clinical, not therapy, and not part of a regulated practice.
+Important note: While I'm a trained social worker, the work I do through Grounding with Ruth isn't social work—it's not clinical, not therapy, and not part of a regulated practice.

 A woman with dark curly hair and glasses sitting at a wooden desk with a laptop, in a bright, minimalist home office with plants and decor.